scenery-io/create-script/README.md

 ## Typescript

-Caballero is set up for Javascript with type checking enabled.
+This template is set up for Javascript with type checking enabled.
 But you can just start using `.ts` files and you're good to go.
-If you really hate Javascript you can remove `allowJs` and `checkJs` from `tsconfig.json`.
+Remove `allowJs` and `checkJs` from [`tsconfig.json`](./tsconfig.json) to strictly support TypeScript only.

-The [esbuild](https://github.com/evanw/esbuild) bundler does not do any type checking.
+The [esbuild](https://github.com/evanw/esbuild) bundler doesn't do any type checking.
 You still have to use [`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for that.
-Please read the [Typescript caveats](https://esbuild.github.io/content-types/#typescript-caveats) that come with using esbuild.
+Using TypeScript with `esbuild` comes with some [caveats](https://esbuild.github.io/content-types/#typescript-caveats).

 ## Environment Variables